drivet/website/content/blog/technical/theremin-build.md

 Was it like riding a bike?

 The answer is...no.
 It is not like riding a bike.
 Not even close.
-Soldering was much harder than I remembered it.
-In addition, the LEDs and one of the knobs were surface mounted (somewhat gratuitously, I thought, since it seemed to me that the components could just as easily have been soldered "through-hole"), which just added a new layer of difficulty.
+Soldering was much harder than I remembered.
+In addition, the LEDs and one of the knobs were surface mounted (somewhat gratuitously, I thought, since it seemed to me that the components could have just as easily been soldered "through-hole"), which just added a new layer of difficulty.
 In my opinion, I ended up doing a not-horrible job, but it took _way_ longer than it should have.
 The soldered result looks like this:

 <div style="clear: both; text-align: center;">
 <a href="/blog/technical/open_theremin_soldered.jpg"